darktable-org/dtdocs/content/overview/workflow/process.md

 Below the scopes module, at the top right of the screen, is a set of tabs into which darktable's modules are [grouped](../../darkroom/organization/module-groups.md).
 If you cannot find a module in one of the tabs you can use the search feature to locate it.

 ---
-For the purposes of this guide, click on the hamburger icon (to the right of the tabs) and select the "workflow: scene referred" preset now.
+For the purposes of this guide, click on the hamburger icon (to the right of the tabs) and select the "workflow: scene-referred" preset now.

 ---